Mental Health First Aider

 - Promoting recovery for people who are developing a mental health problem or in a mental health crisis.

 The MHFA Training was developed in Australia in 2000 and was supported by the ORYGEN Research Centre of the Department of Psychiatry at the University of Melbourne.
 It has been evaluated and disseminated internationally.
-The Mental Health Association of Hong Kong is the coordinating agency in Hong Kong.
+The Mental Health Association of Hong Kong (in Chinese only) is the coordinating agency in Hong Kong.

 This is an educational course, in which you will